Claude Savoie (policeman): Death

 The exposure of Savoie destroyed the popular image of the Mounties as an incorruptible force.
-Even more humiliating for the RCMP was the fact that journalists from The Fifth Estate TV show exposed Savoie rather than his fellow policemen.
+Even more humiliating for the RCMP was that journalists from The Fifth Estate TV show exposed Savoie rather than his fellow policemen.
 There had been other cases of corrupt Mounties before, but Savoie was the most senior RCMP officer ever exposed as corrupt.
 Knuckle wrote: "Inspector Claude Savoie is the first senior RCMP officer to be caught on the take and the highest ranking Mountie to have his reputation marred by scandal and corruption".
 It is believed that with regard to the two shipments of cocaine at the port of Montreal that the West End Gang did not pick up in the spring of 1991 that it was Savoie rather than Leite who tipped off the West End Gang that the warehouses were being watched.
 Leite was just a RCMP constable while Savoie was the head of the national anti-drug squad, making it more likely that the latter rather the former would the necessary information about what the RCMP knew about the West End Gang.

 The journalist Julian Sher, who worked on the Savoie story alongside Burke, stated in a 2010 interview that he felt guilty about Savoie's suicide saying: "All I could think was that his kids would never have another Christmas with their father.
-But I have to remind myself that I’m not the one who accepted the bribes."
-In 2022, Sher stated: “I didn’t kill him, I didn’t load the gun, I didn’t put the gun to his head.
+But I have to remind myself that I'm not the one who accepted the bribes."
+In 2022, Sher stated: "I didn't kill him, I didn't load the gun, I didn't put the gun to his head.
 He made his choices.
-I’m not responsible but if Dan [Burke] and I had decided not to do the story, if we had not covered this stuff, would he be alive?
+I'm not responsible but if Dan [Burke] and I had decided not to do the story, if we had not covered this stuff, would he be alive?
 He might have decided to kill himself when the RCMP investigated him...The lesson I learned from that is the consequences of our work.
-For many of the people we tell stories about, it’s their lives and sometimes their deaths."
+For many of the people we tell stories about, it's their lives and sometimes their deaths."
 In December 1993, the RCMP presented a 75-page report about l'affaire de Savoie that was so embarrassing that the Solicitor General Herb Gray only allowed a 2 page summary to be published.
 The full report was only obtained by Paul Cherry, the crime correspondent of The Montreal Gazette, in 2022 and even today much of the report is still redacted.